 Somoano reached the summit of collegiate soccer when he led the Tar Heels to the 2011 NCAA title, becoming just the second rookie head coach in NCAA history to win a national championship.

-Somoano, who has guided each of his three previous clubs to NCAA postseason play, owns a 46-12-11 career record, good for a program best .746 winning percentage.
+Somoano, who has guided each of his four previous clubs to NCAA postseason play, owns a 61-17-13 career record, good for a program best .742 winning percentage.
+Not only has all four clubs made the postseason, but three of those teams reached at least the NCAA Quarterfinals, most recently in 2014.

 He was named the 2011 National Coach of the Year by Soccer America as the Tar Heels posted a 21-2-3 mark en route to the 2011 national title.